-Szczecin has hosted The Tall Ships Races twice before, in 2007 and 2013.
-The city has a deep commitment to sail training - during the last four years; nearly 700 young residents of Szczecin have taken part in Tall Ships events, promoting the city and achieving sailing successes along the way.
+Szczecin has hosted The Tall Ships Races twice before, in 2007 and 2013 and the city has a deep commitment to sail training.
+During the last four years; nearly 700 young residents of Szczecin have taken part in Tall Ships events, promoting the city and achieving sailing successes along the way.

 Offering access to the Baltic Sea and Odra River, Szczecin is ideally positioned as both a port city and a gateway tourist destination.
 The forests, nature reserves, lakes and shorelines surrounding the city create a unique environment.

 Piotr Krzystek, Mayor of Szczecin said, "Welcoming the magnificent Tall Ship fleet back to Szczecin is a key element of our city's future.
 We are a dynamically developing city, with a long term growth and development strategy which turns us towards the sea.
 In the lead up to the 2013 event we had invested in significant infrastructure and will build on this leading up to 2017.
-And, despite finishing our four year sponsorship of the event, we will continue to promote sail training opportunities for our young people over the coming years.
-We are sure that the finale for The Tall Ships Races 2017 will last in people's memories for ever."
+We will continue to promote sail training opportunities for our young people over the coming years and are sure that the finale for The Tall Ships Races 2017 will last in people's memories for ever."

-For more information contact Sally Titmus, Communications and Marketing Manager, Sail Training International, Charles House, Gosport Marina, Mumby Road, Gosport, Hampshire, UK PO12 1AH Tel: +44 (0) 23 9258 6367 Email: firstname.lastname@example.org
+For more information contact Sally Titmus, Director of Marketing & Communications, Sail Training International, Charles House, Gosport Marina, Mumby Road, Gosport, Hampshire, UK PO12 1AH Tel: +44 (0) 23 9258 6367 Email: email@example.com